tim-projects/aegis-tui/README.md

 *   Decrypts Aegis Authenticator vault files using a provided password.
 *   Continuously displays OTP codes for all entries in a real-time refreshing table.
-*   Interactive mode to reveal obscured OTP codes on demand.
+*   Interactive mode to type-search and reveal obscured OTP codes on demand.
-*   Defaults to colored output, with an option to disable colors using the `--no-color` flag.
 *   Supports filtering OTP entries by group name.
 *   Purely command-line based, with no graphical interface.
+*   Option to copy direct to the clipboard, if the clipboard app is configured in ~/.config/aegis-cli/config.json

 ## Usage